mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 Knowing the voltage magnitudes and angles for certain types of buses is a consequence of the structure of the state vector ``\mathbf x``.
 Specifically, the voltage magnitude and angle at the slack bus are known, as well as the voltage magnitude at generator buses.

-The complex power injection ``S_i`` at a bus ``i \in \mathcal{N}`` is a function of the complex bus voltages.
-Therefore, the active and reactive power injection expressions can be defined based on the real and imaginary components of the complex power as follows:
+As detailed in the [Nodal Network Equations](@ref FlowNodalNetworkEquationsTutorials) section of this manual, the expressions for active and reactive power injection are as follows:
 ```math
   \begin{aligned}
     {P}_{i} &={V}_{i}\sum\limits_{j=1}^n {V}_{j} (G_{ij}\cos\theta_{ij}+B_{ij}\sin\theta_{ij})\\
     {Q}_{i} &={V}_{i}\sum\limits_{j=1}^n {V}_{j} (G_{ij}\sin\theta_{ij}-B_{ij}\cos\theta_{ij}).
 	\end{aligned}
 ```

 Using the above equations, we can define the active power injection function for demand and generator buses as follows:
 ```math
   f_{P_i}(\mathbf x) = {V}_{i}\sum\limits_{j=1}^n {V}_{j}(G_{ij}\cos\theta_{ij}+B_{ij}\sin\theta_{ij}) - {P}_{i} = 0,